KatyaAplonova/UD_Bambara/README.md

 Tbd.

+# Source files for UD_Bambara

+* `html/`: the original `.html` files from the CBR
+* `scripts/`: helper scripts for converting the data from CBR to UD (morphology and POS)

+`.conllu` files in this directory are the result of manual annotation of the output of the conversion script.

 # Acknowledgments

 The conversion and annotation has been done by Katya Aplonova and Francis M. Tyers at the Higher School of Economics